vgadodia/vgadodia/README.md

 ## Hey there! 👋

-I'm a software developer and computing enthusiast with project experience in Artificial Intelligence, Machine Learning, and Computer Vision.
-I like to create software-based entrepreneurial solutions with real world impact.
-I also love participating in hackathons (see awards below).
-Feel free to reach me to collaborate on a project or if you just want to chat!
+Incoming first-year student at MIT, and a software engineer and entrepreneur aiming to innovate cutting-edge entrepreneurial solutions through technology.

 ## Skillset
 * **Languages:** Python, JavaScript, Java, C, HTML5, CSS3